-Armenian Prime Minister Nikol Pashinyan (left) and Azerbaijani President Ilham Aliyev attend a meeting of heads of state of the Commonwealth of Independent States (CIS) member states in Ashgabat, Turkmenistan, on October 11, 2019.
+Armenian Prime Minister Nikol Pashinyan (left) and Azerbaijani President Ilham Aliyev attend a meeting of heads of state of the Commonwealth of Independent States (CIS) member countries in Ashgabat, Turkmenistan, on October 11, 2019.

 Source link